 This work enriches relationships with family, friends and co-workers and can also support mediation in difficult situations and help to defuse violent confrontations.

-Come join us in this series of five classes offered on Wednesdays, 7:00pm – 8:00pm, October 21st through Decembers 16th.
+Come join us in this series of six classes offered on Wednesdays, 7:00pm – 8:00pm, February 17th through March 24th, 2021.
 This is a live virtual class held via Zoom.
-The meeting link will be sent in your registration confirmation email.
+The meeting link will be emailed to you one hour before each class starts.